x0xr00t/sl0ppy-flood/README.md

 # change log
 * Added more os.name for bypassing
+* fixed colors for stdout sum times this showed red or yellow, should now be fixed

 # Legal Disclaimer:
 * I am not responsible for U using it on non authorized systems, make sure u use it on systems u own or are authorized on.